rijnb/chatty-server/docs/google_search.md

 4. Create a new Custom Search Engine at https://cse.google.com/cse/all

-5. Add your API Key and your Custom Search Engine ID to your .env.local file
+5. Add yourAPI key and your Custom Search Engine ID to your .env.local file

 6. You can now select the Google Search Tool in the search tools dropdown